kht321/fx-ml-pipeline/README.md

 ## Glossary

+- **Medallion architecture**: A layered design pattern (Bronze → Silver → Gold) for progressively refining data from raw ingestion to analytics-ready tables.
+- **EWMA**: Exponentially Weighted Moving Average; emphasises recent observations when smoothing data.
+- **RSI / MACD**: Popular momentum indicators used to gauge overbought/oversold conditions and trend strength.
+- **Probability of direction**: The logistic regression output signalling how likely the model thinks the price will rise (1) versus fall (0).
 - **Bronze / Silver / Gold layers**: Names for the raw (Bronze), cleaned feature (Silver), and model-ready (Gold) tables in the data engineering pipeline.
 - **Candle**: A summary of price movement over a time window (open, high, low, close).
 - **Order book**: Snapshot of pending buy/sell orders showing available volume at each price level.